opensearch-project/oui/wiki/component-design.md

 ### Booleans

 Generally, boolean props should have an `is` prefix, e.g. `isPlaceholder` or `isReadOnly`.
 The exception to this is when the prop matches an existing HTML attribute such as `disabled`; to avoid confusion the prop name should align with the HTML specification.
-Mirroring the attributes this way makes the most sense when the component is a thin wrapper around an existing HTML element, e.g. EuiButton -> `<button>` and EuiRadio ->   `<input type="radio">`.
+Mirroring the attributes this way makes the most sense when the component is a thin wrapper around an existing HTML element, e.g. OuiButton -> `<button>` and OuiRadio ->   `<input type="radio">`.

 ### Event handlers